Business Continuity Strategy: 3 Events To Plan For

 • Are you testing often enough?

 Oyster professionals have first-hand experience as firm leaders in business continuity management, business continuity plan design, development and implementation, incident/event management, technology infrastructure resilience and recovery, and operations management.
 Oyster can provide a risk assessment to identify your vulnerabilities, help identify and prioritize activities, and mitigate the impacts of business disruptions.
+Oyster understands how to help identify and prioritize critical activities and deliver testing plans to mitigate the impacts of business disruptions.
 Our solutions are practical and tailored to your firm’s business model.

 About The Author